sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 ## Context Viewer

-Many applications use some type of Glue42 context to interact with other applications in the Glue42 environment.
+Many apps use some type of Glue42 context to interact with other apps in the Glue42 environment.
 The Context Viewer provides a convenient way for a developer to edit and track the changes of a context object - a Glue42 Window context, a [shared context](../../glue42-concepts/data-sharing-between-apps/shared-contexts/overview/index.html) or a [Channel context](../../glue42-concepts/data-sharing-between-apps/channels/overview/index.html).

-Editing and tracking context updates is useful if you want to ensure that your application interacts with context objects as intended.
+Editing and tracking context updates is useful if you want to ensure that your app interacts with context objects as intended.
 The visual aid and action options provided by the Context Viewer enable you to check whether your app updates the context correctly and whether it reacts to context updates as expected.
 In some cases, context updates may be happening very frequently rendering the task of retracing the process very difficult.
-In other cases, an application may be breaking the accepted context data format which in turn causes all other applications interacting with that context object to break.
+In other cases, an app may be breaking the accepted context data format which in turn causes all other apps interacting with that context object to break.
 In such situations, the Context Viewer tool greatly simplifies the debugging process.

 ### Using the Context Viewer

 The Context Viewer tracks the following types of contexts in the Glue42 framework:

-- Global/Shared Contexts - named objects used for sharing data between applications.
+- Global/Shared Contexts - named objects used for sharing data between apps.
 [Shared contexts](../../glue42-concepts/data-sharing-between-apps/shared-contexts/overview/index.html) are also used by the Glue42 color [Channels](../../glue42-concepts/data-sharing-between-apps/channels/overview/index.html) as dedicated Channel context.
 - Window Context - dedicated [Glue42 Window context](../../glue42-concepts/windows/window-management/javascript/index.html#context);

 From the left menu, choose a context type and click on a specific context to display it in the Main Editor page.